 In terms of lighting, placing your Anthurium Radicans in a room with plenty of natural light is ideal.
 Choose a spot near a window that doesn’t receive direct sunlight.

-If you’re unable to provide enough natural light, consider using artificial lights to supplement it.
 Care Tips: Use LED grow lights that emit pink or purple hues as they mimic the wavelengths emitted by sunlight.

 If you notice your Anthurium Radicans getting leggy or reaching towards the light source, it’s likely not getting enough natural or artificial light.
 On the other hand, if its leaves start yellowing or turning brown around the edges, it may be receiving too much direct sunlight.